pandaaured/aured/content/friends.md

 [Asher](https://asher.dog) - Computer toucher maned wolf!
 I've also heard he's very tall, but this has yet to be ascertained in person.
+[Cendyne](https://cendyne.dev) - Computer naga who is also interested in math, has a very nice blog.
 [Robert](https://www.rtrosten.com/home) - NYU Analysis Ph.
 D. student, very cool, need to pick your brain more :) \
 [Poly](https://wolfgirl.dev/) - Friendly wolfgirl who likes Rust and has helped me a lot with learning Rust. \